5 Reasons to Visit Faroe Islands

-A visit to Mykines, the westernmost island in the Faroes, is truly special.
 After sailing or going by helicopter to the island, we recommend you to hike from the old village with turf-roofed houses to the islet of Mykineshólmur.
 This trek certainly demonstrates the stunning beauty of nature.
 You can either do the hike on your own or join a guided Mykines tour in order to reach the spectacular scenery on Mykineshólmur.

 Wildlife lovers will be delighted to spy out puffins stepping into their burrows where the young ones are waiting for fresh food carried by parents in their beak.
 From early May to late August you will with certainty see puffins on your Mykines tour.

 You will be surrounded by majestic views and cute puffins.
-The hike from the village of Mykines to the lighthouse will take you one and a half hour.
+The hike from the tidy village in Mykines to the lighthouse takes one and a half hour.
 Mykines is the most accessible seabird colony in the Faroe Islands.

 The scenic beauty on Mykines and the islet Mykineshólmur leaves travellers speechless.
 There are plenty of great photo opportunities when hiking from the village to the lighthouse.
 You can do the tour to Mykines between 1 May until 31 August.

 The easiest way to get to the puffin island is to take the Mykines ferry departing from Sørvágur.
-Along the ferry ride from Sørvágur to Mykines, you will sail close to Drangarnir sea stacks and Tindhólmur islet.
+Along the ferry ride from Sørvágur to Mykines, you will sail close to the Drangarnir sea arch and the spiky Tindhólmur islet.

 After a thrilling drive on a winding one-lane road, you will arrive at this truly magical place.
 The isolated turf-roofed house down by the seaside looking over the small round bay crowned by majestic mountains with waterfalls tumbling down sheer cliffs is a sight taken out of a fairy tale.